 You need the assistance of an experienced Retail Theft lawyer who understands how to handle Retail Theft Shoplifting cases to make sure that your record stays clean.
 Before doing anything, such as communicating with anyone, you need to talk to an experienced Retail Theft lawyer, like James Dimeas, that knows what they are doing.
 Chicago Retail Theft attorney, James Dimeas, has been handling Retail Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.Highly Experienced Retail Theft Lawyer

 James Dimeas has spent over 25 years representing people charged with Retail Theft.
-He has seen virtually every type of shoplifting case possible.
-He has been exposed to the surveillance and investigative techniques of all of the major retailers and understands how store security investigates retail theft cases and how they compile and store their evidence.
-His extensive experience with Retail Theft Shoplifting cases gives him the ability to challenge cases in a unique and complex manner.
-His extensive experience with Retail Theft Shoplifting cases has given him an understanding of Shoplifting cases that only experience can give an attorney.
-James Dimeas will use his understanding and experience with Retail Theft Shoplifting cases to expose weaknesses in the state’s case and make sure that a Retail Theft Shoplifting case does not stay on your record and follow you around the rest of your life.What is Considered a Retail Theft in Illinois?
+He has seen virtually every type of Retail Theft case possible.
+James Dimeas has been exposed to the surveillance and investigative techniques of all of the major retailers and understands how store security investigates Retail Theft cases and how they compile and store their evidence.
+James Dimeas has extensive experience with Retail Theft Shoplifting cases that gives him the ability to challenge cases in a unique and complex manner.
+His extensive experience with Retail Theft cases has given him an understanding of Retail Theft cases that only experience can give an attorney.
+James Dimeas will use his understanding and experience with Retail Theft cases to expose weaknesses in the state’s case and make sure that a Retail Theft case does not stay on your record and follow you around the rest of your life.What is Considered a Retail Theft in Illinois?

-If you alter the price tag of an item you can be guilty of Shoplifting even if you paid for the item.
-This includes altering the barcode of an item so that the effect is that the price of the item changes.
+If you alter the price tag of an item you can be guilty of a Retail Theft even if you paid for the item.
+This includes altering the bar-code of an item so that the effect is that the price of the item changes.

-Using a device, or a substance, that jams the security alarm of an establishment.
+Using a device, or a substance, that jams the security alarm of an establishment or an item.
 An example is to put items into a bag that is lined with some substance that jams the security at the exit.

 Not returning an item that has been leased within 10 days after receiving written notice demanding return of the item.
 This type of Retail Theft charge is less common but it does happen.